My mother makes amazing orange rolls.

 So after they are thawed and about an hour or so before you want to bake them pull them out of the refrigerator and prep them for baking.

-The rolls are dipped into melted butter and then a mixture of sugar and grated orange rind and then after they have risen and baked you cover them with more butter, orange juice and powdered sugar – yum!
+The rolls are dipped into melted butter and then a mixture of sugar and grated orange rind and placed in a 9 x 13 pan.
+Then after they have risen and baked you cover them with more butter, orange juice and powdered sugar – yum!

 They are to die for, melt in your mouth goodness.